Package 'iotables'

 Details

-Backward linkages are defined as the column sum of the Leontief inverse, in line with the Eurostat Manual of Supply, Use and Input-Output Tables (see p506-507.) and the Handbook on Supply and Use Tables and Input-Output Tables with Extensions and Applications of the United Nations (see p636,)
+Backward linkages are defined as the column sums of the Leontief inverse, in line with the Eurostat Manual of Supply, Use and Input–Output Tables (pp. 506–507) and the United Nations Handbook on Supply and Use Tables and Input–Output Tables with Extensions and Applications (p.
+636).

 Value